 GoDaddy Pricing: $5.99+ Per Month | Learn More About GoDaddy

 SiteGround has regular web hosting, managed WordPress hosting, and a selection of other hosting options.
-With a track record for reliability and an easy-to-navigate control panel, SiteGround lives up to its reputation.
+With a track record for reliability and an easy-to-navigate control panel, SiteGround lives up to its reputation that is cheaper than most managed WordPress hosting solutions with similar features.

 Key Features of SiteGround